 Giving up was never an option.
 But sometimes, and only sometimes, time goes by and you end up feeling the pressure of having to make a choice before finding yourself lost in the applications and such.
 You always aim to put forth the best effort possible trying to achieve that dream of being at the place where you really want to be, no matter how hard it is and because of how important it is in the end.
 The decision is up to you and you need to be steadfast.
 My experience, looking back at it now with some distance, wasn’t like that.
 But I am nevertheless sharing it with you, the reader, so you can guide yourself and keep on moving forward in spite of life’s setbacks.

-I applied to my dream university about 3 times.
+I applied to my dream university two times.
 In my country, the higher education system is really complicated and not many people get the best out of it.
 The first time that my application was rejected, I felt like I was going to die.
 I felt like that situation was becoming so complicated at a time in my life when most of my friends were getting a spot at their dream university.
 But I felt like I hadn’t yet demonstrated my full potential and I was not able to gain admission.
 But there wasn’t any reason to despair just yet; I just needed to really focus and try to get that spot that I so yearned for.

 During the following application processes, I didn’t get that spot either.
 I think that at the time, the hopelessness and powerlessness of not being able to get into my dream university really impacted me quite seriously.
 But I am telling you that there will always be the opportunity to continue trying.
 You can always keep on trying to achieve it with the utmost focus and concentration.
 You should never give up, because if it’s the university where you truly want to be, then you need to focus on that and fight to get there.
 It involves a lot of effort and dedication.
 In fact, many of my peers had to apply over 10 times.
 In order to get into their dream university, they prepared by getting off of social networks, burning the candle at both ends and constantly studying and reviewing.